 Annex II of Decision 2007/275/EC lists some composite products and foodstuffs which are not subject to veterinary checks and these are:

-- soup stocks and flavourings packaged for the final consumer, containing meat extracts, meat concentrates, animal fats, or fish oils, powders or extracts
+- Soup stocks and flavourings packaged for the final consumer, containing less than 50 % of fish oils, fish powders or fish extracts

 Food business operators are reminded that it is their responsibility to ensure any foodstuffs they want to import comply with EU and national rules in place to protect public and animal health.
 Importers should satisfy themselves that any composite products coming to the UK comply with the import conditions as set out in Decision 2007/275/EC and Regulation (EU) No 28/2012.